Hidden services: overview and preliminaries

 length PK_OUTPUT_LEN bytes.

-* A cryptographic hash function H(d), which should be preimage and
+* A cryptographic hash function H(d), which must be preimage and

 * A cryptographic message authentication code MAC(key,msg) that